10 Light Pollution Filters for Astrophotography in the City

 Real Examples from Amateurs

 Before we get started, I should mention that the effectiveness of a particular light pollution filter will depend on your imaging location.
-You can find out the Bortle Scale class of your home using a light pollution map, or my favorite, the ‘Clear Outside’ mobile app by First Light Optics.
+You can find out the Bortle Scale class of your home using a light pollution map or, my favorite, the ‘Clear Outside‘ mobile app by First Light Optics.

 One-Shot-Color Filters

-The filters I’ll talk about in this post are primarily used with color cameras.
+The filters I’ll discuss in this post are primarily used with color cameras.
 So, DSLRs, mirrorless, and one-shot-color astronomy cameras.
 These are astrophotography filters that let you capture a “complete” color image in one shot.
 They are not narrowband filters that collect data in one wavelength of light at a time.

-A 2-inch round mounted Optolong L-Pro filter.
+A 2-inch round-mounted Optolong L-Pro filter.

 Modified Camera or Dedicated Astronomy Camera

-If you’re on the fence about getting a dedicated astronomy camera or modifying your DSLR, the images I am about to share may push you over the edge.
+If you’re considering getting a dedicated astronomy camera or modifying your DSLR, the images I will share may push you over the edge.
+The light pollution filter should list in the description whether it was designed for a stock or modified camera.

-The light pollution filter should list whether it was designed for a stock or modified camera in the description.
-The biggest thing to remember here is that a stock DSLR or mirrorless camera will have the internal UV/IR cut filter intact, whereas a full-spectrum modified DSLR like my Canon EOS Rebel T3i, it was removed.
+The biggest thing to remember is that a stock DSLR or mirrorless camera will have the internal UV/IR cut filter intact, whereas a full-spectrum modified DSLR, like my Canon EOS Rebel T3i, has it removed.

 The Great Light Pollution Filter Round-Up